 Standard beam pipes in the positron storage ring have a circular beam channel and two rectangular antechambers on either side, as shown in Fig. 1.
 Synchrotron radiation photons irradiate the outer wall of the antechamber on the outside of the ring.
 The diameter of the beam channel and the half width at the horizontal axis are 90 mm and 110 mm, respectively.
 Strip-type non-evaporable getters (NEG) pumps are installed in the antechamber on the inside of the ring.
 The pump channel is connected to the beam channel through a screen.
 A cross section of the standard beam pipe in the vacuum chamber model for the present calculations is shown in Fig. 2.
 The screens for the NEG pumps are defined as photon-absorbing walls in the model.
-In the wiggler sections, the photons strike both sides of the beam pipe, so both antechambers are used as channels for photon absorption.
-The rear walls of the antechambers are roughened to reduce scattering [1]; here we assume them to be totally absorptive.
+In the wiggler sections, the photons are strike both sides of the beam pipe, so both antechambers are used as channels for photon absorption.
 Circular beam pipes have been adopted in the interaction region (IR).
-The diameters vary in a staircase pattern from 80 mm at the entrance of the final focusing magnets (QCs) to 21 mm at the interaction point (IP).
-The beam pipes in the QCs on one side of the IP are
+The diameters vary in a staircase pattern from 80 mm at the entrance of the final focusing magnets (QCs) to 20 mm at the interaction point (IP).
+Beam pipes in the QCs and IP are shown in Figs. 3 and 4, respectively.
+The beam pipes nearest the IP are tapered from 20 mm to 10 mm in order to cut off the photons to the Belle-II detector.
+The beam pipes also have ridge structures on the inner surface to diffuse the photons, but these structures are not included in this model.

-Figure 1: Schematic drawing of a beam pipe in arc sections of the positron storage ring.
+Figure 1: Schematic drawing of a beam pipe in arc sections of the positron storage ring

-Figure 2: Cross section of the vacuum chamber model in the arc sections.
+Figure 2: Cross section of the vacuum chamber model in the arc sections

-^{} Work supported by the US National Science Foundation contracts PHY-0734867, PHY-1002467, the U.S. Department of Energy contract DE-FC02-08ER41538 and the Japan/US Cooperation Program shown in Fig. 3.
-The beam pipes nearest the IP are tapered from 40 mm to 21 mm diameter in order to cut off the photons to the Belle-II detector.
-The beam pipes also have ridge structures on the inner surface to diffuse the photons.
-These structures are not included in the model described here.
+^{} Work supported by the US National Science Foundation contracts PHY-0734867, PHY-1002467, the U.S. Department of Energy contract DE-FC02-08ER41538 and the Japan/US Cooperation Program